odo-network/immuta/README.md

 ### Flow Coverage

 This library aims to provide 100% FlowType Coverage.
+We provide `.flow.js` files alongside each dist file.

 > At this time the FlowTyping may be off a bit due to recent refactoring.

+### Performance

+While detailed tests need to be established, initial results show that `immuta` will perform closely with `immer` dependent on the complexity of the modifications. `immuta` seems to gain performance on larger/more complex datasets.

 ### Reference